ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

 * Blank jumplist items right-click menu.
 * Recent items name might go pass the separator line.
 * Holding the X button in the group name textbox will show a dummy X icon.
-* Reveal effect might appear for a split second.
+* Reveal effect might flicker around the start menu.
+* Items may not be aligned/centered correctly on higher DPIs.

 ## Unsupported configurations/settings
 * Windows 10 (any versions).